+One question we’re often asked is “how old is my speaker?”
+And if your speaker is in reasonably good condition, then it is straightforward to find this out for yourself.
 Since 1956, all Celestion chassis drivers have been stamped with a date code (two numbers and two letters), denoting exact date of manufacture.
-The codes are added on the production line and are placed on the speaker's chassis leg, on the front gasket or on a label on the magnet edge.
+The codes are added on the production line and are stamped on the speaker’s chassis leg, on the front gasket or for later speakers, printed onto an id label stuck onto the magnet’s edge.

 If you can track down the date code, simply refer to the following set of tables, which provide an accurate record of the date codes used throughout the years.